survivejs/tailspin/README.md

 # tailwind-webpack-starter

 `tailwind-webpack-starter` has been designed for small sites/apps.
-It implementes the following stack:
+It implements the following stack:

 - [Tailwind.css](https://tailwindcss.com/) for styling
 - [webpack](https://webpack.js.org/) for bundling